zjruff/pycnet-audio/docs/index.rst

 	Instructs the program not to check whether spectrogram image files can be loaded before attempting to generate class scores.
 Skipping this step saves time, especially with larger datasets, but if the model encounters an image file that can't be loaded, the program will crash without saving any class scores to file.
 Unloadable image files can occur when the audio files are incomplete or corrupted.
 Of course, if a crash does occur, you can always run the operation again with this option omitted; the only real cost is time.
 This flag does not need to be paired with a value.

  ``-m`` (coMbine output files)
 	(Only used in ``batch_process`` mode.)
-When this flag is set, the output files (class score files, .wav file inventory files, detection summary files, and review files) generated for each of the target directories will be combined into one once all target directories have been processed.
+When this flag is set, the output files (class score files, audio inventory files, detection summary files, and review files) generated for each of the target directories will be combined into one once all target directories have been processed.
+The output files that were produced for each individual directory will be deleted once the combined output files have been created.
 This is intended for use when e.g. the target directories represent different recording stations within the same field site.
+This flag does not need to be paired with a value.

+ ``-f`` (FLAC mode)
+	Process audio files in FLAC format (file extension .flac or .FLAC) instead of WAV. `FLAC files <https://www.rfc-editor.org/rfc/rfc9639>`_ are produced using a lossless audio compression algorithm, resulting in files that take up 50-70% less disk space than WAV files and can be converted back to WAV with no loss of audio information.
+If your audio data are in FLAC format, you will want to include this option for basically all processing operations, as the format (and file extension) affects many different steps of the process.
+It is currently not possible to process WAV and FLAC files concurrently.
+Also please note that Kaleidoscope cannot open FLAC files, so you will not be able to use Kaleidoscope to review the resulting detections.
 This flag does not need to be paired with a value.

 It is worth noting that most of these options only make sense to use in certain modes.
 For instance, there is no reason to specify ``-c v4`` when running ``pycnet spectro`` because the PNW-Cnet model is not involved in generating spectrograms.
 Additionally, some options have a limited range of useful values.
 For instance, the ``-w`` flag can only usefully be set to a whole number between 1 and the number of logical cores in your machine's CPU.
 Generally, if you provide an option that is irrelevant for the mode you've chosen, it will be silently ignored.
 If the option is relevant but the value you provided cannot be used (e.g. ``-w twelve``), pycnet will typically override your choice and use some default value instead.